‘High Heels Challenged!’

 In 2009, the Society of Chiropodists and Podiatrists (UK) (now the College of Podiatry) made the statement that –

-It is unlikely that we will see a change in the availability of shoe designs that lead to injury, and in a world of consumerism, it is for the individual to determine what is right as evidence is not sufficient to condemn shoes.
+We will unlikely see a change in the availability of shoe designs that lead to injury.
+In a world of consumerism, the individual must determine what is right, as evidence is insufficient to condemn shoes.
 It takes a newspaper event that raises questions in Parliament to tease out the issue of high heels.
-However, the popularity of heels seems to be on the decline as females prefer flat shoes in some 66% of cases compared to just over 10 percent who prefer to wear high-heeled shoes.
+However, the popularity of heels seems to be on the decline as females prefer flat shoes in some 66% of cases compared to just over 10 per cent who prefer to wear high-heeled shoes.

 Surgery, the big toe and high heels

-Angela, my patient in Part 1 was driven by the look of her fancy red shoes.
-First the look of the shoe, and secondly because it made her feel good.
-However, her sizable bunions on both feet were going to be compressed unless I could help her.
-As a former podiatric foot surgeon, my role was not to undertake surgery so that she could use high heels afterward, but that was a risk I would have to take.
-I have seen a few patients return after surgery and feel bitterly disappointed to find high heels were not ideal.
+Angela, my patient in Part 1, was driven by the look of her fancy red shoes.
+First, the shoe’s look, and secondly, because it made her feel good.
+However, her sizable bunions on both feet would be compressed unless I could help her.
+As a former podiatric foot surgeon, my role was not to undertake surgery so that she could use high heels afterwards, but that was a risk I would have to take.
+I have seen a few patients return after surgery and feel disappointed that high heels were not ideal.
 This is worse when the big toe is surgically stiffened.
 The effect of surgery should be discussed clearly before the event.

 Women should have the last word